São Judas Tadeu Natural

 HOW THIS COFFEE WAS PROCESSED

-Here, cherries were picked by hand only when fully ripe, with two passes a day during the peak of the harvest.
-This job was mainly conducted by local women (called “panhadeiras de cafe”), who are extremely disciplined and ensure only the very best cherries are selected.
-The cherries were then taken by tractors to the wet mill, which is located right on the farm.
-A dedicated team of ten processed the coffee at the mill with great care.
+Each harvest, Antonio enlists the help of some 120 seasonal workers to pick fully ripe cherry (or as he calls them, “grape red”), by hand by undertaking two passes a day during the peak of the harvest.
+This job is mainly assumed by local women (called “panhadeiras de cafe”), who are extremely disciplined and ensure only the very best cherries are selected.
+Once harvested, cherries were then taken by tractors to the wet mill, which is located right on the farm, where a dedicated team of ten processed the coffee with great care.

 “We treat every single lot like it has the potential to be a 90+ coffee

 This coffee was naturally processed.
-Antônio used to process all of his coffee using the pulped natural method.
-However, this changed recently after achieving spectacular results from a small trial run of a natural lot in 2019.
-Cherries were washed gently and carefully laid out on patios to dry in the sun.
+Although Antônio has historically processed most of his coffee using the pulped natural method, he changed his mind after achieving spectacular results from a small trial natural lot in 2019.
+Cherries were washed gently and laid out carefully on patios to dry in the sun.
 They were raked several times a day to ensure they were drying evenly.
 Finally, the beans were separated into numbered lots, and later stored and rested in parchment in a purpose-built warehouse.
 They were then cupped for quality control prior to export.